How to Pass an Airline Pilot Interview

 - Motivated / Passionate

-The way an assessor will usually try to get you to demonstrate you have the above competencies is through example based questions such as “Give an example of when you shown initiative?”.
+The way an assessor will usually try to get you to demonstrate you have the above competencies is through example based questions such as “Give an example of when you have shown initiative?”.
 You should ensure you are thoroughly prepared for the interview by already having examples of such questions to hand.
-See our “Airline Pilot Interview Questions” section for a comprehensive list of over 300 typical interview questions.
+See our “Airline Pilot Interview Questions” section for a comprehensive list of over 350 typical interview questions with suggested answers.

 Naturally, the more flying experience you have, the more aviation based examples you can give, but this doesn’t have to be the case.
 The most important thing is you demonstrate the competency.